-It’s very important that you know how to get bonded and insured for a small business, because it’s likely that most of your competitors are already there, and that would give them a leg up on you, if your own business isn’t insured and bonded as well.
+It’s very important that you know how to get bonded and insured for small businesses because it’s likely that most of your competitors are already there, and that would give them a leg up on you if your own business isn’t insured and bonded as well.
 Consumers who do business with a company generally prefer having the kind of assurance provided by bonding and insuring, so they know they won’t lose their money if work isn’t completed satisfactorily.
-That is a powerful incentive for choosing one one business over another, so it’s to your advantage to understand the whole bonding process, and to make sure your business is covered by it.
+That is a powerful incentive for choosing one business over another, so it’s to your advantage to understand the whole bonding process and to make sure your business is covered by it.

 What is a Surety Bond?

-[if you are are ready to get bond insurance for small business, please call us today, as we’re glad to help.
-APPLY Here]
+[if you are are ready to get bond insurance for small business, please call us today, as we’re glad to help.]